About the Journal

 Publication specifications and requirements for authors

 Relevant Tomorrow is an open-access journal published twice a year.
 The review process focuses on articles, conference presentations, discussions, study material, publications of sources, surveys and reviews that fit the journal’s purpose.
-Every article shall undergo review.
-Only original and previously unpublished manuscript copies of research articles shall be accepted.
+All submissions are reviewed.
+Only original and previously unpublished manuscript copies of research articles are accepted.

-The publisher (the National Library) shall not charge any fees for the presentation, reviewing and editing of the text.
+The publisher (the National Library) does not charge any fees for the submission, reviewing and editing of the text.

 The Editorial Board adheres to the recommendations of the Committee on Publication Ethics (COPE) set for editors, reviewers and authors.